 If employees are at ease with the online training experience, and engage with the content happily, then they are more likely to remember the information, or get back to it in the moment of need.
 This, in turn, boosts their on-the-job performance.
 Another side effect is an improved team spirit: those involved with the product – no matter how far away from each other – are engaged in one learning experience together.
 In knowing that the other teams are trained in just the same way, they are less likely to feel left out from important updates or knowledge exchange.

-This article was first published at eLearning Industry, one of the world’s leading eLearning networks.
+An earlier version of this article was first published at eLearning Industry, one of the world’s leading eLearning networks.

 Actega Terra implements international product and sales training with Coursepath.
 Read the customer case.